-Parents and young people can request an Education, Health and Care needs assessment when:
+Parents and young people can request an EHC needs assessment when:

-• The parents of the child or the young person (or the young person themselves) believes that a Education, Health and Care Plan (EHC Plan) may be needed.
+- · The parents of the child or the young person (or the young person themselves) believes that an EHC Plan may be needed.

-The request should be made to the Local Authority (LA) for an Education, Health and Care (EHC) needs assessment.
+The request should be made to the Local Authority (LA) for an EHC needs assessment.

 For children under 16: Parents can make a request.
 This includes parents of children from 0 to 5 if they think that their child will need extra help when school starts.

 Young people (over 16 and up to 25) can make the request themselves if they understand it sufficiently well themselves – otherwise the parent can make the request on a young person’s behalf.

 It is useful to speak to the school or college first but this is not a requirement to make a request.
 The school or college can make the request too, with the permission of the parent or young person, or write a letter in support of the parent or young person’s application.

 What will happen next?

 The local authority will consider the application and have a legal duty tor respond in writing within six weeks.
 Even if the application is made directly by the school or college, there is a duty to respond directly in writing to the parent or young person.